-The Company had entered into a service agreement with each of our Executive Director and CEO, Mr Kan Kheong Ng and Executive Director and CFO, Ms Lim Siok Leng (the "Executive Directors") on 1 February 2019 and 20 January 2016, respectively, for an initial period of 3 years.
+The Company had entered into a service agreement with the Executive Director and CEO, Mr Kan Kheong Ng, and the Executive Director and CFO, Ms Lim Siok Leng (the "Executive Directors") on 1 February 2019 and 20 January 2016, respectively, for an initial period of 3 years.
 Both the service agreements are renewable thereafter on a yearly basis and may be terminated by either party giving not less than 90 days' written notice.

-Each of our Executive Directors and key management personnel is entitled to, inter alia, a base salary and performance-related incentives linked to the financial performance of the Group and the individual's performance, which is assessed based on their respective performance indicators.
+Each of the Executive Directors and key management personnel is entitled to, inter alia, a base salary and performance-related incentives linked to the financial performance of the Group and the individual's performance, which is assessed based on their respective performance indicators.

-In structuring and reviewing the remuneration packages, the RC seeks to align the interests of Directors and key management personnel with those of Shareholders by linking rewards to corporate and individual performance, and ensures that the remuneration commensurate with the roles and responsibilities of each Director and key management personnel.
+In structuring and reviewing the remuneration packages, the RC seeks to align the interests of Directors and key management personnel with those of Shareholders by linking rewards to corporate and individual performance and ensures that the remuneration commensurate with the roles and responsibilities of each Director and key management personnel.
 The RC reviews the remuneration received by the Executive Directors based on the financial performance of the Group.
 The Executive Directors review the remuneration of key management personnel based on the staff remuneration guidelines to ensure that their remuneration packages commensurate with their respective job scope and responsibilities.
-The RC is satisfied that the performance conditions for the Executive Directors and key management personnel for FY2020 were met.
-Due to confidentiality and sensitivity attached to the remuneration matters, it would not be in the best interest of the Company to disclose information on performance conditions of the Executive Directors and key management personnel.
+The RC is satisfied that the performance conditions for the Executive Directors and key management personnel for FY2021 were met.
+Due to confidentiality and sensitivity attached to the remuneration matters, the Board is of the view that it would not be in the best interest of the Company to disclose information on performance conditions of the Executive Directors and key management personnel.

 Non-Executive Directors receive Directors' fees for their services.
 Each Non-Executive Director receives a basic fee and additional fees for serving as Chairperson of a Board Committee.
 In determining the quantum of such fees, factors such as frequency of meetings, time spent, responsibilities of Non-Executive Directors, and the need to be competitive in order to attract, motivate and retain these Directors are taken into account.
 Comparisons are made periodically against directors' fees of other listed companies with similar market capitalisation as the Company to ensure that the Directors' fees are within market norms and commensurate with responsibilities of the Non-Executive Directors.
+The Non-Executive Directors are not over-compensated to the extent that their independence may be compromised.